 What They Found

 The provided abstract did not contain the specific findings or quantitative results of the study.
-Therefore, detailed outcomes regarding the efficacy of rejuvenated EPCs in salvaging nude mouse limbs against critical limb ischemia cannot be reported here.
+Therefore, detailed outcomes regarding the efficacy of rejuvenated EPCs in salvaging nude mouse limbs against critical limb ischaemia cannot be reported here.

 Canadian Relevance